 The banking system in Ghana is well structured in the bid to meet the need of their economy, especially at the local level due to the losses they suffered locally during the late 1980’s.
 The Ghanaian government in 1989 came up with a reform in other to resuscitate the banking sector.
 The laws that were made required the banks to maintain a certain minimum capital base and also introduced limits to single borrowers and the risks associated with it.
-In the early 1990s, the banking system (banks in Ghana) was upgraded, it includes the central bank (the Bank of Ghana), three large commercial banks (Ghana Commercial Bank, Barclays Bank of Ghana, Standard Chartered Bank of Ghana), and seven secondary banks.
+In the early 1990s, the banking system (banks in Ghana) was upgraded, it includes the central bank (the Bank of Ghana), three large commercial banks (Ghana Commercial Bank, Barclays Bank of Ghana (now known as Absa Bank Ghana Limited), Standard Chartered Bank of Ghana), and seven secondary banks.

 Even though banks in Ghana offer some of the highest lending rates in West Africa, they also enjoyed increased business in the early 1990’s because of high deposit rates.
 The Bank of Ghana which is the central bank of Ghana raised its rediscount rate in stages to around 35 percent by mid-1991, driving money market and commercial bank interest rates well above the rate of inflation, hence, making real interest rates substantially positive.
 As inflation decelerated over the year, the rediscount rate was lowered in stages to 20 percent, bringing lending rates down accordingly.

 Here is a comprehensive list of Banks in Ghana including merchant banks and Agricultural banks